Best Practices For Organizing Accounts Receivable And Payable For HOAs/COAs

 In general, HOA/COAs don’t generate income outside of annual resident fees.
 As previously mentioned, this means you’ll be handling accounts payable more often than accounts receivable.
 However, there are a few cases where money will be owed to the association.
 For example, if the association rents a common space to an individual or group for a private event.

 When a third-party owes money to the association, you can assist your client by reducing the payment terms via email.
-In a traditional contract transaction, the standard period for repayment is 30 days because of time needed for processing paper invoices via mail.
+In a traditional contract transaction, the standard period for repayment is 30 days because of the time needed for processing paper invoices via mail.
 When you send invoices via email and provide an electronic payment option, this lets you shorten the payment due date.
 Shorter payment due dates are a great way to improve upon accounts receivable when managing an HOA/COA.

 Use Multiple Payment Methods